pippinbarr/cart263-2021/activities/slamina.md

 ## 3. Set up annyang! to listen to guesses

 We want annyang! to listen to the user and hear when they make a guess.
 To do this we need to be able to listen to a guessing command like "I think it is..." and then capture what the actual guess is.
 We'll use annyang!'s "splat" feature for this.
-In order to give some feedback, we'll display the guess on the canvas.
+In order to give some feedback, we'll display the guess in the console.

 First we want to set up annyang...

+In `index.html`
+1. Include the annyang! library in your project
+  * Place the script tag for the library along in `index.html` (if you can't remember it go to [https://www.talater.com/annyang/](https://www.talater.com/annyang/) and find either download the file or use the hosted version of the library)

 In `setup()`:
 1. Write an `if` statement that checks if annyang is available and inside it: